Exploring twist-3 chiral even generalized parton distributions of light sea quarks in the proton using the light front model: CONCLUSION

 \section{CONCLUSION}

 In this paper, we investigate the twist-3 chiral-even generalized parton distributions (GPDs) of light sea quarks, specifically \(\bar{u}\) and \(\bar{d}\), within the light-front spectator model framework.
-Utilizing the parameterizations outlined in \cite{stepanyan2001observation, rajan2018lorentz}, we express the GPDs through light-front wave functions.
-Our formalism closely follows the basis light-front quantization (BLFQ) approach presented in \cite{zhang2024twist}.
-We provide a comprehensive analysis of two-dimensional (2D) and three-dimensional (3D) representations of the GPDs to illustrate their behavior across various values of transverse momentum transfer, \(\Delta_T^2\), and longitudinal momentum fraction, \(x\).
-Additionally, we explore higher-order Mellin moments and, by applying different GPD parameterizations, investigate the gravitational form factor \(B(t)\) for \(\bar{u}\) and \(\bar{d}\) quarks.
-Lastly, we examine the twist-3 parton distribution function (PDF) \(g_T\) for the sea quarks.
+Using the parameterizations from \cite{stepanyan2001observation, rajan2018lorentz}, the GPDs are expressed through light-front wave functions.
+Our approach closely follows the basis light-front quantization (BLFQ) method as detailed in~\cite{zhang2024twist}.
+Since the BLFQ method is employed only for the calculation of valence quark twist-3 GPDs, a direct comparison with our results for the sea quark sector is not feasible.
+We further analyze the sea quark asymmetries \(\bar{d}(x) - \bar{u}(x)\) and \(\bar{d}(x)/\bar{u}(x)\) to test the consistency of the model.
+A thorough study of the two-dimensional (2D) and three-dimensional (3D) distributions of the GPDs is presented, illustrating their dependence on the transverse momentum transfer \(\boldsymbol{\Delta}_T\) and the longitudinal momentum fraction \(x\).
+We explore the twist-3 parton distribution function (PDF) \(g_T(x)\) for sea quarks alongside the twist-2 PDF \(g_1(x)\), and analyze the Burkhardt--Cottingham sum rule.
+Our results indicate a violation of this sum rule at small \(x\) values.
+To validate the model, we compute the contribution of sea quarks to the proton's orbital angular momentum (OAM) and observe good agreement with existing results from both twist-3 and twist-2 model calculations.

-The investigation of higher-twist generalized parton distributions (GPDs) of sea quarks is less explored compared to the extensive research on leading-twist GPDs.
-In future studies, we intend to compute higher-twist GPDs for sea quarks at non-zero skewness (\(\xi \neq 0\)), accounting for contributions from higher Fock states.
-The study of non-zero skewness is particularly pertinent to the twist-3 cross-section of deeply virtual Compton scattering (DVCS) \cite{guo2022twist}, which will be examined in upcoming experiments at the Electron-Ion Collider (EIC) and the Electron-Ion Collider in China (EicC) \cite{diehl2001generalized}.
-This research will also enable us to investigate the relationships between higher-twist GPDs and orbital angular momentum distributions.
-Understanding higher-twist effects will yield qualitative insights into the internal structure of the proton and contribute to addressing longstanding questions, such as the proton spin puzzle and the proton mass problem.
+Although higher-twist GPDs are suppressed by \(1/Q\) and their direct experimental detection at high-energy facilities such as the Electron-Ion Collider (EIC) and the Electron-Ion Collider in China (EicC) appears highly challenging, our work provides theoretical predictions that contribute to a more complete understanding of nonperturbative parton correlations.
+In future studies, we plan to compute twist-3 GPDs for sea quarks at non-zero skewness (\(\xi \neq 0\)), including the effects of higher Fock states.
+This is particularly relevant for the twist-3 cross section of deeply virtual Compton scattering (DVCS)~\cite{guo2022twist}, which will be investigated in upcoming experimental programs at the EIC and EicC~\cite{diehl2001generalized}.
+Ultimately, the study of higher-twist GPDs aims to provide qualitative insights into the internal structure of the proton and contribute to resolving fundamental questions such as the proton spin puzzle and the proton mass problem.

 The parametrization of the quark-quark correlator is given in equations \ref{eqnpara} and \ref{eqnpara2}.
 According to the initial and final helicity of the particle, we can reduce these equations.
 For $j=1$, we have